-

 Interpretation

 Timothy Archer: You Can’t Understand the Bible Without Interpreting It If we don’t interpret the Bible, we can never hope to understand it.
 And if we come to understand what the Bible is saying, then we have interpreted it correctly.
 I’m glad Philip didn’t have a prejudice against interpretation.
-He interpreted the Isaiah passage the eunuch Continue reading
+He interpreted the Isaiah passage the eunuch was reading, helping him to understand God’s message.
+Continue reading

 -